RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/snaps/auto-ssl-with-snaps.md

 sudo systemctl restart snap.rocketchat-server.rocketchat-caddy.service
 ```

-In case you don't want to configure SSL for your site, or want to remove SSL configuration:
+In case you don't want to configure TLS for your site, or want to remove TLS configuration:

 ```bash
 sudo snap set rocketchat-server https=disable